google/WebFundamentals/src/_langs/en/tools/profile-performance/memory-problems/memory-101.markdown

 ---
 {% wrap content %}

-This section describes common terms used in **memory analysis**, and is applicable to a variety of memory profiling tools for different languages.
-The terms and notions described here refer to the [Chrome DevTools Heap Profiler]((tools/profile-performance/memory-problems/memory-leaks).
+The terms and notions described here refer to the [Chrome DevTools Heap Profiler](tools/profile-performance/memory-problems/memory-leaks).
 If you have ever worked with either the Java, .NET, or some other memory profiler, then this may be a refresher.

 {% include modules/toc.liquid %}